portainer/portainer-docs/docs/v2.0/deploy/singleinstalldocker.md

     ### :fontawesome-solid-server: Portainer Server Deployment

-    Use the following Docker commands to deploy the Portainer Server; note the agent is not needed on standalone hosts, however it does provide additional functionality if used (see Portainer and agent scenario below):
+    Use the following Docker commands to deploy the Portainer Server; note the agent is not needed on standalone hosts, however it does provide additional functionality if used (see Portainer and agent scenario below).
+(Note: If you are running rootless Docker, replace `-v /var/run/docker.sock:/var/run/docker/sock` with `-v ${XDG_RUNTIME_DIR}/docker.sock:/var/run/docker.sock` where it appears below):

     ```shell
     docker volume create portainer_data